lisanamado/A3UE/A3UExtender-master/A3UE/addons/README.md

         - You can use the config viewer to find these.
 [Advanced Developer Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=2369477168) makes this much easier by allowing you to search for CfgPatches and specific entries.

             - An alternate way to do this (at least for vehicles) is to place down the object in the editor, right click on it and find in config viewer.
-At8 the bottom it should list the "addons" it requires, pick the one that relates most to the addon it comes from.
+At the bottom it should list the "addons" it requires, pick the one that relates most to the addon it comes from.

 ## Weapons